l7mp/stunner/doc/MONITORING.md

 ## Integration with Prometheus and Grafana

 Collection and visualization of STUNner relies on Prometheus and Grafana services.
-Installation and configuraiton of these tools are the following.
+The STUNer helm repository provides a ready-to-use Prometheus and Grafana stack.
+See [Installation](#installation) for installation steps.
+Doing the visualization requires user input on the configuration.
+For details, check [Configuration and Usage](#configuration-and-usage).

 ### Installation

 A full-fledged Prometheus+Grafana helm chart is available in the STUNner helm repo.
 To use this chart, the installation steps are the following.

-**Installation steps:**

-1. Configure STUNner to expose the metrics
+1. **Configure STUNner to expose the metrics**

 - Deploy STUNner with monitoring enabled to enable the monitoring port of STUNner pods
 ```console